raspberrypilearning/cd-dice-roller/en/step_8.md

     //This gets your new input box
     var diceSidesBox = document.getElementById("selectSides");

-    //This updates our roll function to include the new die faces function dieRoll(){
+    //Swap the number 6 for diceSidesBox.value to only get the correct numbers function dieRoll(){
         return Math.floor(Math.random() * diceSidesBox.value) + 1;
     }